EPCCed/DAwHPC/Practical9_instructions.md

 ```

 __For Practical 9a__
+- copy Practical9a.ipynb to your work folder:
+    - `cp $WORK/../shared/DAwHPC/practicals/Practical9a.ipynb $WORK`
 - use `srun` to request an interactive session on a __CPU__ node:
     - `srun --exclusive --nodes=1 --time=01:00:00 --partition=standard --qos=standard --account=m22oc-<username> --pty /usr/bin/bash`
 - source bashrc_pytorch: